AIR TRANSPORT OF THE FUTURE: SUSTAINABLE AND AFFORDABLE FOR FAMILIES

 OUR APPROACH: REDUCING EMISSIONS IN A SCIENCE-BASED AND TRANSPARENT WAY

 We are convinced: these international regulatory frameworks do not exempt companies from reducing emissions on their own.
-That is why the TUI Group submitted detailed COreduction plans to the NGO Science Based Targets Initiative (SBTi) particularly for our airlines – which are responsible for 80 percent of our Group-wide emissions.
-The SBTi has reviewed and verified our plans.
-Our goal by 2030 is to significantly reduce our airlines’ emissions by -24 percent CO2 per pessenger per kilometre and to reach the Group-wide net zero target by 2050 at the latest.
+That is why the TUI Group submitted detailed CO2 reduction plans to the independent NGO Science Based Targets Initiative (SBTi) particularly for our airlines – which are responsible for 80 percent of our Group-wide emissions.
+The SBTi has reviewed and verified our reduction targets.
+Our goal by 2030 is to significantly reduce our airlines’ emissions by -24 percent CO2 per passenger per kilometre compared to 2019 and to reach the Group-wide net zero target by 2050 at the latest.

 EXPAND PIONEERING ROLE

-Research and innovation are the key to climate-neutral travel in the aviation industry.
-Another crucial factor: Sustainable Aviation Fuels (SAF), which are currently produced from biogenic residues, and directly reduce COemissions.
-We are driving this key issue forward to make the climate-neutral travel of the future possible.
-For example, our long-standing partner, the Spanish energy company Cespa, will also supply us with SAF in the future.
-Corresponding cooperations increase the availability of sustainable, non-fossil fuels - an important step toward CO2-neutral flying.
+Sustainable Aviation Fuels (SAF) are currently produced from biogenic residues and directly reduce CO2 emissions.
+One problem, however, is availability.
+SAF manufacturers are currently unable to meet the growing demand.
+We are driving this key issue forward to make the sustainable travel of the future possible.
+Therefore, we are partnering with various companies for the production and supply of SAF, for example with the Spanish energy company Cespa.
+Corresponding cooperations increase the availability of sustainable, non-fossil fuels – an important step towards more sustainable flying.
+Nevertheless, the SAF ramp-up also requires political support.

 BUILDING UP CAPACITY FOR MORE SUSTAINABLE AIR TRAVEL